urieliram/DAM/README.md

 The technical characteristics of the lines were taken from [Andrés Ibarra's thesis](https://repositorio.tec.mx/bitstream/handle/11285/644822/IbarraDiaz_TesisMaestriaPDFA.pdf?sequence=6&isAllowed=y)

+The figure below depicts the regions' demand using red circles.
+The straight lines connecting the regions represent the tie lines; when they are in green, there is no saturation, but when shown in red, it indicates saturation in the tie line.
+The 24 hours of the scenario are represented.
 <img src="images/net.gif" alt="Regional Network" width="500">

 The operational data of the generators and the data related to the reservoirs have been artificially generated from data from [PRODESEN2018] and the (https://www.cenace.gob.mx/Docs/16_MARCOREGULATORIO/Prodecen//08%202018-2032%20Cap%C3%ADtulos%201%20al%206.pdf)